clams-casino/image-publisher-rh3/README.md

 # Usage

+Turn off duckiebot interface containers first to use camera

 Build it on the duckiebot.
 Assuming in the root directory of the repo
 ```
 devel build -f -H <duckiebot name>.local